 If you are unsure how to do that, ask Amelia.
 They know exactly how to manage any booking process – while your clients will enjoy the pleasant online service, you can sit back and relax.

-Amelia is a WordPress booking plugin that makes it easy for your clients to schedule an appointment with their chosen business coach.
+Amelia is a WordPress booking software that makes it easy for your clients to schedule an appointment with their chosen business coach.

 The tips that we’ve presented you with will help you grow your small business while knowing that you are on the right track.